opencord/docs/prereqs/k8s-multi-node.md

 * The deployment/POD has been given the arbitrary name *onf*

-The installation procedure goes through the following steps (right in this order):
+The installation procedure goes through the following steps (in this order):

 * Cleans up any old Kubespray installation folder (may be there from previous installations)
 * Clones the official Kubespray installation repository